RIOT-OS/RIOT/doc/doxygen/src/creating-an-application.md

 Note that the make variable (here `USEMODULE_INCLUDES_my_module`) must be unique for every module to make this work.
 Including the module name here is usually sufficient.

+## External CPUs

+Similar to the external boards and external modules, external cpus can be written in a similar way as regular in-tree cpus.
+There is an optional parameter called `EXTERNAL_CPU_DIRS`, which, when populated, can point the RIOT build system to an additional directory to search for CPU definitions, the same way `EXTERNAL_BOARD_DIRS` provides additional board definitions.
+This allows a developer to prototype their CPU definition without adding something under development upstream prematurely.
+It also supports custom native CPUs, such as if a custom IO handling scheme is needed, that would not warrant being upstreamed.

 ## Extra Makefile Scaffolding